stuckinsnow/brainstation-projects/README.md

 <h1 align="center">🥑 Band Site 🥑</h1>

 <p>I created this project as part of my BrainStation bootcamp.
+It was a fun way to learn SASS and JavaScript better.</p>

 <img src="https://i.imgur.com/DZRDIwe.jpg" />